cmonr/Eagle-ULPs/README.md

 __INSTRUCTIONS for svg2poly__

 svg2poly was made to handle Plain SVG files from Inkscape.
-It can currently only handle text.
+It can currently only handle paths.

 _Inkscape_
 * In Inkscape 0.47 or newer, Preferences > SVG output > Path data, untick "Allow relative coordinates"